-RUSSIAN OIL WIND DOWN ATTESTATION
+RUSSIAN PETROLEUM PRODUCTS WIND DOWN ATTESTATION

-- The Assured represents and warrants that Russian oil loaded on board the [INSERT NAME OF VESSEL] (the "Vessel") was: - (a) loaded onto the Vessel at the port of loading prior to 5:01 a.m.
-GMT December 5, 2022, and - (b) was or will be offloaded at the port of destination prior to 5:01 a.m., GMT, 19 January 2023 - 2.
-The Assured has retained information and documentation; (i) pertaining to the details of the voyage (including the load and discharge port, and parties to the transaction); and (ii) demonstrating that the Russian oil was loaded onto the Vessel at the port of loading prior to 5:01 a.m.
-GMT December 5, 2022, and was or will be offloaded at the port of destination prior to 5:01 a.m., GMT, 19 January 2023; and will supply the same to the Club as quickly as practicable upon request and in no case later than five business days of the request. - 3.
+- 1. The Assured represents and warrants that Russian Petroleum Products loaded on board the [INSERT NAME OF VESSEL] (the "Vessel") were: - (a) loaded onto the Vessel at the port of loading prior to 5:01 a.m.
+GMT February 5, 2023, and - (b) was or will be offloaded at the port of destination prior to 5:01 a.m., GMT, 1 April 2023 - 2.
+The Assured has retained information and documentation; (i) pertaining to the details of the voyage (including the load and discharge port, and parties to the transaction); and (ii) demonstrating that the Russian Petroleum Products were loaded onto the Vessel at the port of loading prior to 5:01 a.m.
+GMT February 5, 2023, and was or will be offloaded at the port of destination prior to 5:01 a.m., GMT, 1 April 2023; and will supply the same to the Club as quickly as practicable upon request and in no case later than five business days of the request. - 3.
 The Assured and the Club will retain the executed version of this attestation for five years.